Azeko2xo/woodem/doc/sphinx2/source/user/batch.rst

 .. note:: Simulation title can be used as basis for output files.
 In particular, Windows systems don't allow many characters in filenames, which can lead to errors.
 Therefore, specifying the **title** column without dangerous characters is always advisable under Windows.

+Generated table
+"""""""""""""""

+If a batcvh is to be run for all possible combinations of input parameters, use :obj:`woo.batch.cartProdParamTable` to generate the table, intead of writing it by hand.

 Launching the batch
 --------------------